7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is designed to be sturdy, which means it won’t fall apart in water, leading to possible blockages in your pipes.
+Dental floss is made to be durable that means it will not fall apart in water, causing the possibility of blockages to your pipes.

 7. Paper towels

-If you flush any of the seven items could result in blocked drains as well as damaged pipelines within the plumbing system of your home, that will result in a significant cost to the homeowner.
-Be mindful of what you send down the toilet.
+The bottom line is that flushing any of the seven items can lead to blocked drains or damaged pipes within your plumbing system which will incur a huge cost to you.
+Be mindful of what you pour down your toilet.

 Item | Reason for not Flushing |